Hawaiideveloper/difficult-calls/index.md

 ### IRS Calls / Federal Agencies

-_We call them, we wait on hold, we ask for the disered outcome, and we follow-up with you afterwards_
+_We call them, we wait on hold, we ask for the desired outcome, and we follow-up with you afterwards_

 Scenario 1:
 John Doe owes the IRS a considerable amount of money, but his job, family, and responsibilities keep him extermely busy.
 He wants to get his account in order, and get his debt resolved.
-But **everytime he calls there is an hour wait, and his phone drops, and then he has to call them again and wait another hour.**
+But **everytime he calls there is a one to two hour wait time, and then his phone drops, and he has to call them again and wait another hour.**

+Scenario 2:
-Speaks another language and does not speak English well.
+Another Client Speaks another language and does not speak English well.
 He needs to get the issue resolved as the IRS is now threatening Levy, garnishments, and selling all his personal possessions.

-Scenario 2:
-John Doe has an I-9 turned into the homeland security and he wants to check on the status and see where things are.
-He sends us an email, we return it to him in his primary language and he responds with his desired outcome.

 Scenario 3:
+John Doe has an I-9 turned into the homeland security and he wants to get things expedited as well as check on the status and see where things are.

+Scenario 4:
-John Doe lost something at the air port and needs someone to call TSA for him and get his thing
+John Doe lost something at the air port and needs someone to call TSA / Airline for him and get his item back